Scheduling Start-Stop times for Azure VMs

 Now that your start schedule has been created, you will need to add a New step to start the virtual machine.

-Fill out the information for the Subscription Id
+Fill out the information for the Subscription Id, Resource Group and Virtual Machine.

 After you've filled out all the information for both the Recurrence Trigger and Start virtual machine Action, in the top left of the Logic app designer, click Save.